DevExpress/testcafe/docs/articles/documentation/test-api/accessing-console-messages.md

 `info` | Array of String | Information messages printed in the console.

 Note that this method returns only messages posted via the `console.error`, `console.warn`, `console.log` and `console.info` methods.
 Messages output by the browser (like when an unhandled exception occurs on the page) will not be returned.

+For instance, consider the React's typechecking feature, [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html).
+You can use it to check that you assign valid values to the component's props.
+If a PropTypes rule is violated, React posts an error into the JavaScript console.

 The following example shows how to check the React prop types for errors using the `t.getBrowserConsoleMessages` method.